Anastasiia-Senchenko/git-tasks/readme.txt

 I and GIT friends
 Learning Git step by step
-3rd line for new commit
+3rd line for new commitNew string from clone